 Creating betting habits and becoming super productive takes time to develop.

-Why you should not use a phone to take notes
+Should you use a phone to take notes?

-Of course somebody you might think.
-I can use a phone app like Notepad on my iphone or maybe apps like Wunderlist, Trello or Evernote.
+Of course somebody mentioned that he uses a phone app like Notepad on his iphone while others preferred apps like Wunderlist, Trello or Evernote.

-If I were in a meeting and someone used their phone for taking notes, I would automatically assume that they were texting/browsing their email.
+If I were in a meeting and someone used their phone for that, I would automatically assume that they were texting/browsing their email.
 But for general ideas that I need to remember… I do the same thing

 Why Writing Works Better Than Typing